 How often do azaleas bloom?

-Most azaleas only bloom once in spring.
-But reblooming varieties can flower in spring, summer, and fall for extended color.
+Most azaleas only bloom once a year in spring.
+But reblooming varieties can flower in spring, summer, and fall for months of color.

 What azaleas bloom all summer?